-If he saw someone driving a nice car when we were out and about, he would get envious and say something like “how can people afford these kind of things?!” – so I would just casually say that they are probably either company cars, their parents have bought them, or they have huge car finance payments each month.
+If he saw someone driving a nice car when we were out and about, he would get envious and say something like “how can people afford these kinds of things?!” – so I would just casually say that they are probably either company cars, their parents have bought them, or they have huge car finance payments each month.

 Down the line, he started saying the same things that I was saying too – small comments or remarks (not negative ones) will gradually get through to them.